Skip to main content

 6.Dictation

-• This allows you to complete written work in your Showbie app by simply speaking!
+• This setting allows you to complete written work in the Showbie app by simply speaking!

 • You can also add languages here depending on your preference.